chef/chef-web-docs/chef_master/source/dsl_handler.rst

 * Use ``Chef.event_handler`` to define the event handler
 * Use the ``on`` method to specify the event type

-Within the ``on`` block, tell the Chef Infra Client how to handle the event when it's triggered.
+Within the ``on`` block, tell Chef Infra Client how to handle the event when it's triggered.

 .. end_tag